Small arms trade: Impact on Africa

 The persistence and the complication of wars in Africa is sometimes blamed on small arms proliferation.
 A comparison between the murder rates in pre- and post-colonial would help determine the impact of small arms proliferation.
 Africa Researchers for the Small Arms Survey estimate that approximately 30 million firearms are being circulated throughout Africa.
 This number is much less than the total number of small arms in Europe, estimated to be 84 million.
 However, the number of small arms isn't as important in comparison to how they are being used.
 The Small Arms Survey reports that at least 38 different companies are producing small arms in Sub-Saharan Africa, yet indigenous companies are not fulfilling the demands.
 South Africa is the largest exporter of small arms in the region, but only $6 million in small arms were exported out of the country, while $25 million in small arms were imported into the continent in 2005.
 Beyond legal trade, the illicit trade of small arms and light weapons also has a great effect on Africa.
 Many of the illicit trade among small arms in Africa can be attributed to post-conflict removal and movement of weapons.
 This illegal transfer of weapons from country-to-country has been seen to incite conflict in bordering regions by the same armed groups.
 An example of this can be seen in the conflicts ranging from Liberia, moving towards Sierra-Leone, the Ivory Coast, and finally to Guinea.
 Another illicit trade of small arms is seen in craft production.
 Reports from arms analysts Matt Schroeder and Guy Lamb suggest that the country Ghana has the potential to yield 200,000 new weapons every year.

 The consequences of small arms on African people due to international conflicts within Africa, rebel group activities, mercenary groups, and armed gang activities have yet to be fully measured, although Stockholm Peace Research Institute means transparency and information-sharing regarding arms transfers in the region will build trust and confidence.
-The International Action Network on Small Arms, Saferworld, and Oxfam International put it in perspective when they reported that armed conflict cost Africa $18 billion each year and about US$300 billion between 1990-2005.
-During this period, 23 African nations experienced war: Algeria, Angola, Burundi, Central Africa Republic, Chad, Democratic Republic of Congo (DRC), Republic of Congo, Côte d'Ivoire, Djibouti, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Liberia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, South Africa, Sudan, and Uganda.
+The International Action Network on Small Arms, Saferworld, and Oxfam International put it in perspective when they reported that armed conflict cost Africa $18 billion each year and about US$300 billion between 1990 and 2005.
+During this period, 23 African nations experienced war: Algeria, Angola, Burundi, Central Africa Republic, Chad, Democratic Republic of Congo (DRC), Republic of Congo, Côte d'Ivoire, Djibouti, Eritrea, Ethiopia, Guinea, Guinea-Bissau, Liberia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, South Africa, Sudan, and Uganda.